bids-standard/bids-specification/src/derivatives/05-diffusion-derivatives.md

         it is not the *parameter* that is a tensor;
         rather, it is the *diffusivity* that is the estimated parameter, and the *way in which the anisotropy of that parameter is encoded* is a tensor.

+    -   Even if image `sub-01_model-tensor_param-diffusivity_dwimap.nii.gz`
+        were to be the only image yielded by the pipeline, it is nevertheless REQUIRED to include entity "`_param-`" in those file names.

     -   Metadata fields relevant to the interpretation of the anisotropy of the tensor are *not relevant* to the scalar measures